Author

 Christopher Boan has been covering sports and sports betting for more than seven years, including stops at ArizonaSports.com, the Tucson Weekly and the Green Valley News.

-BetMassachusetts.com will be updating odds on the next NBA head coach to be fired every week.
+BetMassachusetts.com - your home to Massachusetts sports betting coverage and promos - will be updating odds on the next NBA head coach to be fired every week.
 Below, you can see where we stand after the week.

 MORE: Massachusetts betting apps